Learn how to send streams from the Wowza Streaming Cloud™ service for playback on Facebook Live.

 - Click the Outputs & Targets tab of the transcoder detail page.

-- For the second output on the page, click the trash can icon.
+- You won't use the other renditions, so delete them.
+Starting with the second output on the page, click the trash can icon.
 When prompted, click OK to confirm that you want to delete the output.

 - Repeat Step 10 to delete the other adaptive bitrate output renditions until only the highest bitrate rendition remains.